spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generating-necessary-inputs.rst

    :align: center

 4. In the axial view, toggle to the maximum compressed slice around the compression.
-5. Click on alt+E (Windows) or option+E (macOS) to open edit mode.
+5. Click on alt+E (Linux/Windows) or option+E (macOS) to open edit mode.
 Select size 1 and click on the pencil.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/sb/4158-add-tutorial-sct-compute-compression/spinalcord-compresssion-norm/edit_mode.png
    :align: center